francescoraves483/LaMP_LaTe/README.md

 The executable is called `LaTe`.

 \* In the current version, only **LaMP** over **IPv4** and **UDP** is supported, but we plan to implement other protocols in the future.

+**Docker images**

+Docker images are also available, launching a LaTe server in daemon mode (see the documentation for more information).
+You can download them from [DockerHub](https://hub.docker.com/u/francescoraves483).

+At the moment two images are available: one for testing over wired interfaces and one for testing over wireless interfaces.